jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 review
 *********************************************************************************

-I ran tests to show how to cause Exceptions_, and catch/handle them in tests and programs.
+I ran tests to show how to cause Exceptions_, and catch or handle them in tests and programs.
 Would you like to test :doc:`how to measure sleep duration?</how_to/sleep_duration>`

 ----